larafoundingteam/Lara/README.md

 ##### Code Coverage
-[Istanbul-NYC] Is a command line code coverage tool
+[Istanbul-NYC] Is a command line code coverage tool Config and the code coverage threshold for nyc is found in package.json in the 'nyc' tag

 To check that coverage matches the code coverage threshold and generates a report:
 ```